 Select High Definition Audio Device, select Next, and follow the instructions to install it.

-After installing once Restart windows and check problem fixed if not fallow next step.
+After installing once Restart windows and check the problem is fixed if not follow next step.

 Try the Inbuilt Audio Troubleshooting Tool

 After performing the Above Methods still problem not solved then.
 You can use the in-build Audio Troubleshooting tool which helps the internal problems.
 Windows Open Troubleshooting tool from windows control panel view by small icons and select Troubleshooting now on left side select view all.

 Now select playing Audio, This will popup a new Troubleshooting window.
 Here click on Advanced and tick on apply repairs automatically.
 Now click next this will check for audio problems if found anything fixes itself.

 Change the bit rate in Play Back Devices